IEEE Nanotechnology Council

 Abstract:

 Quantum technologies are poised to revolutionize sensing, cryptography, and computing by leveraging the deepest quantum-mechanical effects such as quantum superposition and entanglement.
 However, quantum advantage relies upon quantum hardware such as superconducting qubits or spin qubits in semiconductors, which suffers from several defects and imperfections that may lead to decoherence.
 In addition, quantum-hardware design, prototyping, and characterization workflows that do not leverage mature and predictive technology computer-aided design (TCAD) simulation software often rely on excessive trial and error with real-world devices.
-This approach incurs high manufacturing and personnel cost and may even result in quantum devices that fail to
+This approach incurs high manufacturing and personnel cost and may even result in quantum devices that fail to meet performance requirements.

 Bio:

-Lorenza Viola, in close collaboration with the Quantum Information and Integrated Nanosystems Group led by Prof. William D. Oliver (Massachusetts Institute of Technology).
-Félix Beaudoin’s research interests are focused on quantum-technology topics such as quantum noise, quantum control, quantum computing, quantum metrology, and modeling of spin qubits and superconducting qubits alike.
+Félix Beaudoin is the CEO of Nanoacademic Technologies Inc., a scientific software company based in Montréal, Québec, Canada.
+He first obtained an M. Sc. in theoretical physics from Université de Sherbrooke in 2011 under the supervision of Prof. Alexandre Blais, followed by a Ph.D. in theoretical physics from McGill University in 2016 with Prof. William A. Coish.
+In 2017-2018, Félix Beaudoin worked as a postdoctoral associate and university lecturer at Dartmouth College in the research group of Prof. Lorenza Viola, in close collaboration with the Quantum Information and Integrated Nanosystems Group led by Prof. William D. Oliver (Massachusetts Institute of Technology).
+Félix Beaudoin’s research background involves quantum-technology topics such as quantum noise, quantum control, quantum computing, quantum metrology, and modeling of spin qubits and superconducting qubits alike.

 Félix Beaudoin joined Nanoacademic in 2019 as a Research Scientist and became the company’s Director of Quantum Technology in 2021.
-With a team of experts, he manages the development of Nanoacademic’s newest quantum modeling tool: QTCAD®.
+With a team of experts, he managed the development of Nanoacademic’s newest quantum modeling tool: QTCAD®.
+On January 1st, 2025, he was appointed CEO of Nanoacademic.
+In this capacity, his goal is to drive the company’s growth and product innovation in atomistic simulation and computer-aided design software, in addition to leading Nanoacademic’s strategic expansion in quantum technology.

 Register for meeting link: